-Implementing Good Practice in Transparency Implementing good practices in reporting Assurance and effective accountability Transparency Code 2015:Financial Statements and AThe council adheres to the requirements of the Local Government Transparency Code 2015, which includes requirements and recommendations for local authorities to publish certain types of data.Financial Information and Statements for each year a of the council's website.This is in addition to the required publication of the Annual Accounts, Financial Statements, Meeting Minutes, and other public interest information which has always been published.Notices for inspection at C accordance with the Local 2014 Sections 26 & 27 and Regulations 2015 Regulati The council demonstrates CIPFA's "Delivering Goo Government (2016)" prince Governance Statement (Addition to the post if requested.
-Financial Statements and Annual Governance Statement:Financial Information and the Annual GovernanceStatements for each year are all easily available on one pageof the council's website.Notices for inspection at Council Offices are given inaccordance with the Local Audit and Accountability Act2014 Sections 26 & 27 and the Accounts and Audit Reviews: The council receives both internal and external reviews.
-The council welcomes peer challenge, internal and external review, and audit.
-Reviews may take many forms, for example Ofsted and HMRC.
-The council monitors implementation of internal and The council demonstrates how it has complied with CIPFA's "Delivering Good Governance in Local Government (2016)" principles by producing the Annual Governance Statement (AGS), which follows the principles and sub-principles contained in the same CIPFA/SOLACE external audit recommendations.
-The Public Sector Internal Audit Standards set out the professional standards for Internal Audit.
-These standards include the requirement of production of an Audit Plan that is presented to Audit and Accounts Committee for their discussion and agreement.
+Supporting Principles: Implementing good practice in transparency Implementing good practices in reporting Assurance and effective accountability Transparency Code 2015:The council adheres to the requirements of the Local Government Transparency Code 2015, which includes requirements and recommendations for local authorities to publish certain types of data.This is in addition to the required publication of the Annual Accounts, Financial Statements, Meeting Minutes, and other public interest information which has always been published.Hardcopies may also be sent in the post if requested.
+Financial Statements and Annual Governance Statement:Financial Information and the Annual GovernanceStatements for each year are all easily available on one pageof the council's website.Notices for inspection at Council Offices are given inaccordance with the Local Audit and Accountability Act2014 Sections 26 & 27 and the Accounts and AuditRegulations 2015 Regulation 15.The council demonstrates how it has complied withCIPFA's "Delivering Good Governance in LocalGovernment (2016)" principles by producing the AnnualGovernance Statement (AGS), which follows the principlesand sub-principles contained in the same CIPFA/SOLACEpublication.
+Reviews:The council receives both internal and externalreviews.The council welcomes peer challenge, internal andexternal review, and audit.
+Reviews may take manyforms, for example Ofsted and HMRC.The council monitors implementation of internal andexternal audit recommendations.The Public Sector Internal Audit Standards set outthe professional standards for Internal Audit.These standards include the requirement ofproduction of an Audit Plan that is presented to Auditand Accounts Committee for their discussion andagreement.

-Assessment of Compliance with the Financial Management Code (FM Code)
+Assessment of compliance with the financial management code (FM Code)

 - 5.4 Internal Audit have undertaken a review of the council's compliance with the FM Code.
-This work was undertaken in consultation with Finance Managers and the Chief Financial Officer. - 5.5 Internal Audit concluded that the council is mostly compliant with the CIPFA Financial Management Code.
+This work was undertaken in consultation with Finance Managers and the Chief Financial Officer. - 5.5 Internal audit concluded that the council is mostly compliant with the CIPFA Financial Management Code.

-External Auditor's Review of the Effectiveness of Governance Arrangements
+External auditor's review of the effectiveness of governance arrangements

-5.6 The external auditors Annual Audit Letter for 2021 confirmed that the financial statements gave a true and fair view of the council's financial position.
-The 2020/21 value for money assessment has been concluded and will be reported to Audit and Accounts Committee in June 2022.
+5.6 The external auditors Annual Audit Letter for 2022 confirmed that the financial statements gave a true and fair view of the council's financial position.
+The 2021/22 value for money assessment has been concluded and was reported to Audit and Accounts Committee in January 2023.